Marilyn Monroe's ancestral Clan Munro has discovered a 1,750-year-old Irish link.

 The Irish Mirror further reported that research, which used a sample from a male relative of Monroe’s maternal grandfather Otis Elmer Monroe, confirmed that Marilyn Monroe’s ancestors were members of the Munro family living in the Scottish region of Moray.

 Clan Munro, who is in the midst of a global DNA mapping project, has now recently discovered an ancestral Irish link.

-Speaking with the BBC, Hector Munro, a Clan Munro chief in Scotland, said: "The origins of name Munro has puzzled historians for generations.”
+Speaking with the BBC, Hector Munro, a Clan Munro chief in Scotland, said: "The origins of the name Munro has puzzled historians for generations.”

 "Tradition has it that we were mercenary soldiers from near the River Roe in Derry, Northern Ireland, hence the name Munro - Mac an Rothaich in Gaelic.
 But it had proved impossible to verify."

 Not anymore - research gathered through the Munro DNA Project identified a man from Ireland 1,750 years ago that has four distinct male lines with living descendants, all of which "can be traced back to southwest Ireland."